MicrosoftDocs/well-architected/well-architected/security/testing.md

 |[SE:11](checklist.md)|Establish a comprehensive testing regimen that combines approaches to prevent security issues, validate threat prevention implementations, and test threat detection mechanisms.|
 |---|---|

-A good security design must be backed by rigorous testing.
+Rigorous testing is the foundation of good security design.
 Testing is a tactical form of validation to make sure controls are working as intended.
 Testing is also a proactive way to detect vulnerabilities in the system.

 Establish testing rigor through cadence and verification from multiple perspectives.
 You want to include both inside-out viewpoints that test platform and infrastructure and outside-in evaluations that test the system like an external attacker.